Can We Overcome the Failure of Carbon Offsets?

 China’s green energy investment in the past two decades has not reversed its dependence on fossil fuels in the energy system.
 What about Chinese overseas green energy manufacturing investment?
 Does it play a big part in supporting a recipient country’s energy transition?
 Let’s talk about the case of Indonesia as the country is the largest recipient of Chinese overseas green energy manufacturing investment since 2021.

 Indonesia is the fourth largest populous country in the world and fast-growing and the biggest economy in Southeast Asia.
-Many pundits anticipated that the country could break the path dependence on fossil fuels with forward-looking green energy investment both from domestic investors and foreign partners.
+Many pundits expected that the country could break the path dependence on fossil fuels with forward-looking green energy investment both from domestic investors and foreign partners.
 The domestic energy investment in Indonesia in 2024 amounts to about USD 40.6 billion.
 As a middle- and low-income economy, Indonesia still distributes most of energy investment in the areas of energy security and universal energy coverage and supply due to lack of sufficient financial and technological capacities to accelerate the deployment of low carbon energy technology.
 This situation may highlight the importance of international investment in supporting the country to develop green energy at a faster pace.
 China has pledged to invest USD 67.9 billion to help the country expand its green manufacturing sectors as the Net Zero Industrial Policy Lab’s brief suggests.
 However, the most Chinese investment goes to critical mineral mining and processing sector.
 IEA’s World Energy Investment 2025 shows that “Chinese investment is driving Indonesia’s nickel refinery sector, amounting to USD 30 billion in 2024, and Chinese companies account for around 75% of refining capacity in the country.”
 Only one industry, the nickel refinery industry, contributes to nearly half of Chinese green energy manufacturing investment.
-The fast expanding nickel refinery sector may play a big part in supplying batteries for EV manufacturers across the world but is far from helping the country reduce its reliance on fossil fuels.
-In most occasions, the power supporting refinery plants comes from coal, the most affordable and accessible energy source in the country.
-Indonesia has kept its annual GDP growth at about 5% on average in the past 25 years according to the data from the World Bank.
-Its energy system continues to depend on fossil fuels.
-The total primary energy use grows 136% from 2005 to 2023, while in the same period, the share of fossil fuels sticks to a high level, a slight fluctuation from 98.6% in 2005 to 96% in 2023.
-Indonesia is still a big exporter of coal in the global market.
-More than 40% of primary energy production goes to other economies.
-In 2023, Indonesia exported over 60% of coal produced in the country.
-In 2005, the share was 79%.
+The fast-expanding nickel refinery sector may play a big part in supplying batteries for EV manufacturers across the world but is far from helping the country reduce its reliance on fossil fuels.
+On most occasions, the power supporting refinery plants comes from coal, the most affordable and accessible energy source in the country.

 Can We Put Confidence in the Future?